 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Town of Sumrall, Mississippi's basic financial statements.
-The accompanying Schedule of Investments, Schedule of Capital Assets, Schedule of Long-Term Debt, and Schedule of Surety Bonds are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The accompanying Schedule of Investments, Schedule of Capital Assets, Schedule of Long-Term Debt, and Schedule of Surety Bonds are presented for purposes of additional analysis as required by the State of Mississippi Office of the State Auditor, and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the accompanying Schedule of Investments, Schedule of Capital Assets, Schedule of Long-Term Debt, and Schedule of Surety Bonds are fairly stated, in all material respects, in relation to the basic financial statements as a whole.